therealcybersecpro/get-started-with-ai-chat/README.md

 ## Development Options

-As an alternative to local development environment, the following development environment options can be used.
+In addition to the development setup documented above, the following development environment options can be used.

 <details>
   <summary><b>Local Development Server</b></summary>